JoaoPedro787/JoaoPedro787/README.md

 ###

-<p align="left">🎓 I’m studying Analysis and Systems Development at SENAI Roberto Mange, Campinas<br><br>🎯 Goals: To build a solid understanding of programming and apply my skills to grow in my professional career</p>
+<p align="left">🎓 I’m studying Software Analysis and Development at SENAI Roberto Mange, Campinas<br><br>🎯 Goals: To build a solid understanding of programming and apply my skills to grow in my professional career</p>

 ###